 2nd Lt.
 Michael L. Reitman, co-pilot

 Cpl.
-John F. Guigo (or Guigno), radio operator
+John F. Giugno (or Guigno), radio operator

 The passengers were as follows:-

-Technician 5th Grade Albert E. Peglow (from Bay County)
+Technician 5th Grade Albert E. Peglow, Jr (from Bay City, Bay County, Michigan)

 A/Sgt.
 Hugh John McClean (Australian Army NX151913 - HQ Moresby Base Sub Area)